DoTheEvo/ansible-arch/README.md

 * install yay to have access to AUR<br>
   set - remove make dependencies, always clean builds, cleanup after
 * in pacman.conf enable color
-* in makepkg.conf disable compression and enable parallel compilation
+* in makepkg.conf disable compression, enable parallel compilation, disable building of debug version of a package
 * increase allowed failed login attempts to 10 before lock out
 * enable members of wheel group to sudo
 * add current user to root group and disable need for entering sudo password